COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Abstract

 \section{Abstract}

-Egocentric video-based models capture rich semantic information and have demonstrated strong performance in human activity recognition (HAR).
-However, their high power consumption, privacy concerns, and dependence on lighting conditions limit their feasibility for continuous on-device recognition.
-In contrast, inertial measurement unit (IMU) sensors offer an energy-efficient and privacy-preserving alternative, yet they suffer from limited large-scale annotated datasets, leading to weaker generalization in downstream tasks.
-To bridge this gap, we propose COMODO, a cross-modal self-supervised distillation framework that transfers rich semantic knowledge from the video modality to the IMU modality without requiring labeled annotations.
-COMODO leverages a pretrained and frozen video encoder to construct a dynamic instance queue, aligning the feature distributions of video and IMU embeddings.
-By distilling knowledge from video representations, our approach enables the IMU encoder to inherit rich semantic information from video while preserving its efficiency for real-world applications.
-Experiments on multiple egocentric HAR datasets demonstrate that COMODO consistently improves downstream classification performance, achieving results comparable to or exceeding fully supervised fine-tuned models.
-Moreover, COMODO exhibits strong cross-dataset generalization.
-Benefiting from its simplicity, our method is also generally applicable to various video and time-series pre-trained models, offering the potential to leverage more powerful teacher and student foundation models in future research.
-The code is available at \href{https://github.com/Breezelled/COMODO}{https://github.com/Breezelled/COMODO} .
+The goal of creating intelligent, human-centered wearable systems for continuous activity understanding faces a fundamental trade-off: Egocentric video-based models capture rich semantic information and have demonstrated strong performance in human activity recognition (HAR), but their high power consumption, privacy concerns, and dependence on lighting limit their feasibility for continuous on-device recognition.
+In contrast, inertial measurement unit (IMU) sensors offer an energy-efficient, privacy-preserving alternative, yet lack large-scale annotated datasets, leading to weaker generalization.
+To bridge this gap, we propose COMODO, a cross-modal self-supervised distillation framework that transfers semantic knowledge from video to IMU without requiring labels.
+COMODO leverages a pretrained and frozen video encoder to construct a dynamic instance queue to align the feature distributions of video and IMU embeddings.
+This enables the IMU encoder to inherit rich semantic structure from video while maintaining its efficiency for real-world applications.
+Experiments on multiple egocentric HAR datasets show that COMODO consistently improves downstream performance, matching or surpassing fully supervised models, and demonstrating strong cross-dataset generalization.
+Benefiting from its simplicity and flexibility, COMODO is compatible with diverse pretrained video and time-series models, offering the potential to leverage more powerful teacher and student foundation models in future ubiquitous computing research.
+The code is available at this repository: \url{https://github.com/cruiseresearchgroup/COMODO}.